 - Snow & Ice-Covered Branches – Heavy tree branches are another danger to be especially wary of.
 If snow and ice cover a tree near your house, the branches could break, fall, and do significant damage.
 Get ahead of it.
 Go outside and cut down any branches hanging over your house if you think there’s a chance they could break and fall into your roof, porch, or windows.

 - Damaged Concrete – This may not seem like that big of a deal, but snow-damaged concrete is also easily preventable.
 If you have concrete walkways, a driveway or a patio foundation, melting snow could worm its way into the gaps in that surface and make cracks.
 Then when the water in those cracks refreezes, it will expand and make the cracks even bigger.
 Eventually, your slab of concrete could split into two or more pieces.
 To preserve your concrete surfaces, you can fill their cracks before the storm arrives.
 You can also clear the snow off before it melts.

 Snow & ice won’t stop us.Preventing winter storm damage before it happens is your best bet.
 Remember to get ready before the storm comes and then do what you can to protect your house during and after.

 If all your efforts still end with ice or snow damaging your house, it won’t be the end of the world.

 You can make repairs, or we'd be willing to look at your house if you don’t want to deal with it.
-We might be able to make you a firm, fair cash offer to buy your house “as is.”
+We make fair cash offers on houses “as is”—there’s no need to spend time and money on repairs.

 Snow and ice damage don’t scare us.
 We buy houses in nearly any condition.
 Call 866-200-6475 to learn more or leave us your information to get a cash offer.